 From the Events Summary screen, you can edit any attempt from any athlete competing in the event.
 Previous round’s attempts can be seen above the name of the athlete on the left hand side.
 Current round’s attempt is seen on the right hand side.
 Pressing any of these results will place you in the enter result screen for that particular attempt.

-Note on number of attempts: if the event has more than 8 athletes, then all athletes will have 3 attempts with the top 8 best marks moving on to the final three attempts.
+Operation of the default Standard final model: if the event has more than 8 athletes, then all athletes will have 3 attempts with the top 8 best marks moving on to the final three attempts.
 These 8 best marks are computed and handled automatically starting with Round 4, and only these 8 will appear as “next up” athletes still competing.
 Starting with Round 4, the attempt order is reshuffled in order, with the athlete with the best attempt of the previous 3 rounds going last.

 If less than 8 contestants, then all will move to the final 3 attempts.